 Headquartered in New York, iAnthus Capital Holdings (OTCMKTS:ITHUF) operates cultivating, processing and dispensary businesses around the U.S. ITHUF stock is expanding its presence in Florida through GrowHealthy, one of its subsidiaries.
 GrowHealthy currently has 12 dispensary locations in Florida, with plans for another six in place.

 Perhaps more helpful in this environment, however, is the company offering free delivery.

 Canopy Growth (NYSE:CGC) is one of the largest players in the marijuana space and its partnership with Constellation Brands (NYSE: STZ) makes it one of the safest bets for the future of marijuana.
 Right now, CGC dominates the recreational cannabis market in Canada and holds a strong position in Europe.

 What makes CGC stock worth watching is the fact that it looks likely to be one of the first winners if marijuana is reclassified in the U.S. The firm’s partnership with STZ gives it two distinct advantages over its peers.

 The first is cash.
 Constellation Brands offers a great deal of funding that will help CGC establish itself in the U.S. market.
 The second, and arguably more important, advantage is access.
 STZ is already a major player in the U.S. market and that access will help CGC make the most of an improved regulatory environment.

-Regardless of the 2020 presidential race, APHA stock looks likely to improve in 2020 as it ups its production capacity and incorporates automation to make its operations even more efficient.
+Regardless of the 2020 presidential race, APHA stock looks to up its production capacity and incorporates automation in 2020 to make its operations even more efficient.

 For investors who are willing to take on a bit more risk today, APHA stock is a cannabis play that has upside even without a broader U.S. market.